 There is something about writing an idea down that cements it more firmly in our memory.
 To write something down is to remember it.

-For a deeper dive into this topic, I highly recommend the book The Living Page by Laurie Bestvater.
+For a deeper dive into this topic, I love the book The Living Page by Laurie Bestvater.
 Laurie discusses the “art of the keeper” and divulges her note booking ideas in her “gallery of forms.”

 Here are examples of some of the notebooks that some or all of our kids have kept.